If you struggle with overspending, making the switch to a cash-only budget is the fastest way to tackle the problem.

 If you’ve been looking for an easy way to control your spending, switching to cash may be your answer.

-By moving to cash-only you’ll no longer have the ability to spend beyond your means.
+A cash envelope system is great for beginners.
+By moving to cash-only, you’ll no longer have the ability to spend beyond your means.

 You’ll be forced to make more deliberate decisions and curb any mindless spending.